tjallen/frontenv/README.md

 #tja's exquisite build system

-remaking my front end build system from scratch, cause it was atrocious.
+remaking my front end build system from scratch, the old one was pretty atrocious.

 started from the bottom now we became a slight variation on the google web starter kit, oh well!